satra/NiPyPe-Paper/nipype_paper.rst

 .. figure:: images/image08.png
    :align: center
    :alt:
-Figure workflow\_from\_scratch.
+Figure 3.
 Graph describing the processing steps and dependencies for the example workflow.
 Every output-input connection is represented with a separate arrow.
 Nodes from every subworkflow are grouped in boxes with labels corresponding to the name of the subworkflow.
 Such graphs can be automatically generated from a Workflow definition and provide a quick overview of the pipeline.

 Iterables - Parameter space exploration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~